 MOD EUR/XXA2/3

-1.20 fixed service: A radiocommunication service between a specified fixed points and one or more s at given s; a given may be a specified fixed point or any fixed point within a specified area.
+1.20 fixed service: A radiocommunication service between a fixed station at a specified fixed point and one or more fixed stations at given locations; a given location may be a specified fixed point or any fixed point within a specified area.

 Reasons: This definition clarifies the scope of applications allowed with the current definition.
 This change does not narrow the scope of applications currently eligible to the fixed radiocommunication service.